EGO-Tech/starbase-ships/rigger/README.md

 My idea was to have extension points where modules (more crates, warp core, more propellant, etc) can be attached.
 The plates there can be removed and there are beams with ducts available for module connection.
 However no modules have been created yet and this has not been tested.

-However if you decide to build any of these modules, you can add range finders in front of the module and name the distance fields RFT, RTB, RTR or RTL for top, bottom, right and left modules respectively.
+However if you decide to build any of these modules, you can add range finders in front of the module and name the distance fields `RFT`, `RTB`, ``RTR` or `RTL` for top, bottom, right and left modules respectively.
 These should automatically be supported by the crash avoidance system plus the guidance alert and visualisation.

 And I would love to see modules you have created, even if it is just a photo.